 LG Uplus Corp.'s logo is shown in this image provided by the company.
 (LG Uplus Corp.)

-Operating profit rose 12 percent on-year to 268.4 billion won in the second quarter, while sales increased 2.2 percent to 3.34 trillion won over the cited period.
+The company's operating profit dipped 9.8 percent on-year to 158.2 billion won while sales rose 2.7 percent on-year to 3.61 trillion won over the cited period.

-LG Uplus' total wireless service subscribers, including those from its subsidiary LG HelloVision Corp., stood at 17.2 million as of the end of June, up 8.4 percent from the previous year despite the termination of its 2G network service in June.
+LG Uplus' total wireless service subscribers, including those from its subsidiary LG HelloVision Corp., stood at 18 million as of the end of December, up 8 percent from the previous year.

-The mobile carrier added that its business infrastructure division, which includes internet data centers, logged robust growth, with sales reaching 388.8 billion won in the second quarter, up 12.7 percent from the previous year.
+The mobile carrier added that its business infrastructure division, which includes internet data centers, logged robust growth, with sales reaching 397.7 billion won in the fourth quarter, up 10.2 percent from the previous year.